OrgaAI/orga-ai-sdk-monorepo/README.md

 ### 1. Initialize the SDK

-You **must** initialize the SDK before use, providing a `fetchEphemeralTokenAndIceServers` function.
+You **must** initialize the SDK before use, providing a `fetchSessionConfig` function.
 This function is responsible for securely fetching an ephemeral token and ICE servers from your backend using your API key.

 **Do not expose your API key in client code.**